lonycell/grafana.v7/packages/grafana-toolkit/README.md

 ## Usage

-With grafana-toolkit, we give you a CLI that addresses common tasks performed when working on Grafana plugin:
+With grafana-toolkit, we give you a CLI that addresses common tasks performed when working on ThingSPIN plugin:

 - `grafana-toolkit plugin:create`
 - `grafana-toolkit plugin:dev`